 CSV Submitter Resources

-If your facility has not yet registered, please begin the lab reporting registration process.
+If your facility has not yet registered, complete the CSV Lab Submitter Registration Form.

 Updated COVID-19 Lab Reporting Requirements covering New 56 Column Template including Ask on Order Entry (AOE) Questions

-DSHS PHID recently held a webinar training update for facilities submitting lab data via CSV formatted template to DSHS.
+DSHS Public Health Informatics Data recently held a webinar training update for facilities submitting lab data via CSV formatted template to DSHS.
 A link to access the video recording of that training is available below along with a copy of the presentation slides.

 The content of these videos is outlined below.